 Note that AGLC only packs and ships orders after payment for the order is complete.
 Multiple orders placed during the same delivery window will be delivered together.
 Every individual order will have a delivery charge applied to it.
-Retailers must account for the payment processing time of their chosen method of payment when considering the cut-off.
-For example, if a retailer's assigned delivery day is Wednesday and chooses to pay by certified cheque, the cheque must be processed by AGLC by Monday.
+Retailers must account for the payment processing time of their chosen method of payment when considering the payment deadlines.